 About QuRAC

-The Quantum-Resilient Applied Cryptography (QuRAC) Research Group operates within the School of Data Science at the Indian Institute of Science Education and Research Thiruvananthapuram (IISER TVM), under the leadership of Dr. Laltu Sardar, starting from 2026.
-We design, analyze, and deploy cryptographic protocols that withstand quantum adversaries.
-Our work covers theoretical foundations, including post-quantum cryptographic constructions, and extends to rigorous engineering of systems for real-world cloud infrastructures.
+The Quantum-Resilient Applied Cryptography (QuRAC) Research Group is being established within the School of Data Science at the Indian Institute of Science Education and Research Thiruvananthapuram (IISER TVM) under the leadership of Dr. Laltu Sardar, starting in 2026.
+The group aims to advance the design, analysis, and deployment of cryptographic protocols that remain secure against quantum adversaries.
+Our planned research spans both theoretical foundations, including post-quantum cryptographic constructions, and the engineering of secure systems for real-world cloud and distributed computing environments.

 Research Highlights